 However, our watershed’s urban forests have suffered from continued exposure to harsh pollutants, diseases, invasive insects, drought, and poor management.
 To help take care of our watershed trees, NMRWA implemented the Urban Forestry program in 2004 to plant and care for trees and educate the public about their benefits.

 NMRWA has implemented projects to benefit watershed trees since 2003 and, after 14 years, we identified the need for a more comprehensive approach to effectively manage the trees in our area.
-To further the impact on our urban forest, we are creating a Watershed Forest Master Plan.
+To further the impact on our urban forest, we spent 2017 creating a Watershed Forest Master Plan.

 What is a Watershed Forest Master Plan?

 A Watershed Forest Master Plan is a comprehensive guide that assesses the current conditions of an urban forest and identifies goal-oriented strategies.
-With the help of Tree Pittsburgh, our Master Plan will focus on growing, managing, and protecting our watershed urban forest.
-There are many different organizations that share our goal, and we hope to gain a collective vision together through the Plan.
-Reaching out to municipalities and stakeholders ensures we coordinate, collaborate, and cultivate ideas to produce the best results for our urban forest.
+With the help of Tree Pittsburgh, our Master Plan focuses on growing, managing, and protecting our watershed urban forest.
+There are many different organizations that share our goal, and our Plan is a collective vision for our urban forest.
+We reached out to municipalities and stakeholders to ensure that we coordinate, collaborate, and cultivate ideas which will produce the best results for our urban forest.

-– Gather data to establish a baseline for the current condition of our watershed’s trees
+– Gathered data to establish a baseline for the current condition of our watershed’s trees

-– Identify best practices to create and cultivate a healthy urban forest
+– Identified best practices to create and cultivate a healthy urban forest

-– Determine and monitor relationships between environmental issues, like air quality, urban hot spots, and canopy cover
+– Determined and monitored relationships between environmental issues, like air quality, urban hot spots, and canopy cover

-– Reduce stormwater levels by strategically planting trees in highly affected areas
+– Set goals to reduce stormwater levels by strategically planting trees in highly affected areas

 – Monitor our progress on the plan and adapt our ongoing strategy accordingly